-(3) Partial Exemptions.

-- (a) If your company never had more than ten (10) employees during the last calendar year, you do not need to keep OR-OSHA injury and illness records unless the Director informs you in writing that you must keep records.
-However, all employers covered by the Oregon Safe Employment Act must report to OR-OSHA any workplace fatality, the hospitalization of three or more employees, or overnight hospitalizations.
-(See (21) below) - (A) The partial exemption for size is based on the number of employees in the entire company. - (b) If your company had more than ten (10) employees at any time during the last calendar year, you must keep OR-OSHA injury and illness records unless your business is in a specific low hazard retail, service, finance, insurance or real estate industry in Table 1.
-If so, you do not need to keep OR-OSHA injury and illness records unless the government asks you to keep the records under 437-001-0700(23). - (c) If one or more of your company's establishments are classified in a nonexempt industry, you must keep OR-OSHA injury and illness records for all of such establishments unless your company is partially exempted because of size under 437-001-0700(3)(a).
+- (2) Scope.
+This standard covers all employers covered by the Oregon Safe Employment Act, except for the exemptions below. - (3) Exemptions. - (a) If your company never had more than ten (10) employees during the last calendar year, including temporary employees, you do not need to keep Oregon OSHA injury and illness records unless the Director informs you in writing that you must keep records.
+The exemption for size is based on the number of employees in the entire company within the state of Oregon. - (b) If your company had more than ten (10) employees at any time during the last calendar year, you must keep Oregon OSHA injury and illness records unless your business is in a specific low hazard retail, service, finance, insurance or real estate industry in Table 1.
+If so, you do not need to keep Oregon OSHA injury and illness records unless the government asks you to keep the records under 437-001-0700(22). - (c) If one or more of your company's establishments are classified in a nonexempt industry, you must keep Oregon OSHA injury and illness records for all of such establishments unless your company is exempted because of size under 437-001-0700(3)(a).
 If a company has several business establishments engaged in different classes of business activities, some of the company's establishments may be required to keep records, while others may be exempt. - (4) Alternate or Duplicate Records.
-If you create records to comply with another government agency's injury and illness recordkeeping requirements, those records meet OR-OSHA's recordkeeping requirements if OR-OSHA accepts the other agency's records under a memorandum of understanding with that agency, or if the other agency's records contain the same information as this standard requires you to record.
-Contact your nearest OR-OSHA office for help in determining if your records meet OR-OSHA's requirements.
+If you create records to comply with another government agency's injury and illness recordkeeping requirements, those records meet Oregon OSHA's recordkeeping requirements if Oregon OSHA accepts the other agency's records under a memorandum of understanding with that agency, or if the other agency's records contain the same information as this standard requires you to record.
+Contact Oregon OSHA for help in determining if your records meet Oregon OSHA's requirements.